medsec/simonspeck/key-recovery/README.md

 ## Dependencies
 - make
-- clang, can be changed to the C compiler of your choice
+- clang (can be changed to the C compiler of your choice)

+Assumes Linux/Unix platforms (uses /dev/urandom).
+On Windows etc., replace the calls to /dev/urandom by CryptGenRandom or similar.

 ## License
 Author: Eik List 2017.